HOW TO EXPERIENCE HANDS-FREE DRIVING WITH SUPER CRUISE

-That’s where Super Cruise™† (Limited Availability) can help take out some of the stress of stop-and-go traffic or a long day of being on-the-go on compatible roadways and with your eyes on the road.
+That’s where Super Cruise™† can help take out some of the stress of stop-and-go traffic or a long day of being on-the-go on compatible roadways and with your eyes on the road.
 Super Cruise is the industry’s first true hands-free driver assistance technology for compatible roads and functions with GMC Connected Services†.
-It will be available for the new 2022 GMC Sierra 1500 Denali (available Spring of 2022) and standard for the Sierra Denali Ultimate (available Spring of 2022), the most advanced and luxurious pickup in its class†.
+Super Cruise is available for the 2023 GMC Sierra 1500 Denali and standard for the Sierra Denali Ultimate, the most advanced and luxurious pickup in its class†.
 Both include up to three years of access to Super Cruise functionality.

 The system uses a data connection from GMC Connected Services for real-time precise positioning and periodic Super Cruise map updates.
 The vehicle’s cameras, sensors and LiDAR map data are used to help the driver stay centered in their lane while driving hands-free.
 This helps detect road positioning, curves, current travel speed and surrounding vehicles.
 Adaptive Cruise Control† operates the vehicle’s acceleration and braking when Super Cruise is enabled.
 This allows the vehicle to maintain a driver-selected following gap.